 What is the newborn screening program?

 The Texas Department of State Health Services (DSHS) Newborn Screening Program consists of testing, follow-up and clinical care coordination.
 All babies born in Texas are required to have two rounds of screening tests for certain inheritable and other disorders.
 The Newborn Screening Program identifies those infants who have an abnormal screen at birth or shortly after birth.
 An abnormal laboratory result triggers follow-up and case management to ensure that the baby receives confirmatory testing and treatment, if needed.
-Early treatment can prevent serious complications such as growth problems, developmental delays, deafness or blindness, mental retardation, seizures or even early death.
+Early treatment can prevent serious complications such as growth problems, developmental delays, deafness or blindness, intellectual disability, seizures or even early death.

 What is the history of newborn screening in Texas?

 The screening of large numbers of newborns in Texas was made possible and economically feasible with the discovery of the filter paper method for analyzing blood spots, coupled with the introduction of automated laboratory equipment.
 Texas added screening for these genetic and heritable disorders in:

 1963 – Phenylketonuria (PKU)

 1983 – Hemoglobinopathies (Hb)

 1999 – Newborn hearing screening implemented (point-of-service screen)